Amex Gold Vs. Amex Green: Which Card Is Better?

 Comparing benefits & perks

-Both the Amex Gold Card and Amex Green Card offer some perks that can go a long way to offsetting the annual fees on the cards.
-Which perks are more valuable to you could help decide which card is better, in terms of justifying the annual fee.
+The Amex Gold Card and Amex Green Card offer some perks that can go a long way to offset the annual fees on the cards.
+Which perks are more valuable to you could help you decide which card is better in terms of justifying the annual fee.
+(Enrollment is required for select benefits)

 The Amex Gold Card offers:

-• Up to $120 toward dining annually (enrollment required); receive up to $10 in statement credits each calendar month for purchases in the U.S. with Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, Milk Bar, and select Shake Shack locations
+• Up to $120 toward dining annually; receive up to $10 in statement credits each calendar month for purchases in the U.S. with Grubhub, The Cheesecake Factory, Goldbelly, Wine.com, and Five Guys

 The Amex Gold Card offers an Uber Cash benefit